 A PGWP doesn’t require employer sponsorship, it’s a benefit offered to international students to encourage highly skilled individuals to choose Canada as their immigration destination.

 Let’s go back to the assessment tool and see the information asked.
 Observe how crucial work experience is in Canada.
 Details such as local and foreign practice are collected as part of your assessment process.

-A lot of negative impressions on student visas are circulating and oftentimes people failed to see the returns of this program.
+A lot of negative impressions of student visas are circulating and oftentimes people failed to see the returns of this program.
 They say applying for an immigrant program is the only way to settle a good life abroad.
-Without knowing that their competency doesn’t meet Canadian standards, people end up enrolling for short courses, wasting valuable years of unrelated employment, or skilled individuals working on blue-collar jobs since they are unable to practice their profession.
+Without knowing that their competency doesn’t meet Canadian standards, people end up enrolling in short courses, wasting valuable years of unrelated employment, or skilled individuals working blue-collar jobs since they are unable to practice their profession.

 Are you interested in getting yourself assessed?
 Talk to our friendly Fil-Global agents and let us help you lay out your pathway together with our various partners.